New Hh Treatment Approved in Japan, A Topical Rx for Underarms in Final Studies in USA & Hh Treatment Developer Involved in COVID-19 Vaccine Research

 Another of the recent studies looked at the use of sofpironium bromide/BBI-4000 for 21 children aged 9 to 16 years suffering from primary axillary hyperhidrosis (underarm excessive sweating).
 The young people with Hh in this study used sofpironium bromide for more than 5 months with no severe or serious side effects and reported meaningful improvement in their underarm sweating symptoms (an approximately 65% improvement in how they described their sweating severity).
 Two participants did, however, stop using the skin treatment due to dry eyes, dry mouth, itching, and rash.

-Sofpironium bromide/BBI-4000 is now in Phase 3 testing in the USA.
-Two trials (called “Cardigan I” and “Cardigan II”) have begun with about 350 hyperhidrosis sufferers expected to participate per trial.
+As of August 2021, sofpironium bromide/BBI-4000 has completed two Phase 3 trials in the USA.
+The two trials (called “Cardigan I” and “Cardigan II”) lasted eight weeks (per participant) and included about 350 hyperhidrosis sufferers each.
+Study volunteers were aged nine years and older and all were diagnosed with primary axillary hyperhidrosis.
 As many readers already know, Phase 3 trials are conducted to confirm and expand on safety and effectiveness results from Phase 1 and 2 trials (like those described above) and to compare the new product to other standard therapies.
-Phase 3 trials also look at overall risks and benefits of a new treatment.
-For its Phase 3 USA trials, Brickell is using the strongest of the three sofpironium bromide concentrations it’s been studying (15%).
-Those interested in participating in the trials should look for an upcoming announcement from IHhS – we’ll be helping with recruitment and will give you information to determine if you’re eligible to get involved.
-In the meantime, be sure that you are subscribed to our news blog and that you have included your zip code, year of birth, and where on your body you experience excessive sweating.
-With this information, we send you clinical trial opportunities most likely to be a good fit.
+Phase 3 trials also look at the overall risks and benefits of a new treatment.
+For its Phase 3 USA trials, Brickell used the strongest of the three sofpironium bromide concentrations it’s been studying (15%).
+IHhS was proud to help recruit trial participants.
+Brickell plans to announce key results from Cardigan I and Cardigan II in the fourth quarter of 2021.
+If all goes as expected, Brickell also plans to submit a New Drug Application (NDA) for sofpironium bromide gel, 15% to the U.S. FDA in mid-2022.

 ECCLOCK® (Sofpironium Bromide 5%) Approved in Japan